 Scrambled eggs, avocado, blueberries, and strawberries

 Can you tell I'm a fan of eggs?
-I can make the meal above in less than 5 minutes and that's pretty much #goalz for me since I prefer to spend more time on my makeup than my meals. 😉 The avocado is seasoned with salt and a bit of paprika to add some kick.
+I can make the meal above in under 5 minutes and that's pretty much #goalz for a girl who prefers to spend more time on my makeup than my meals. 😉 The avocado is seasoned with salt and a bit of paprika to add some kick.
 I've already mentioned the benefits of berries!

 Spinach, wheat toast, watermelon, and almonds